How U.S. Catholic archdioceses are paying for decades of clergy abuse

 Timothy Cardinal Dolan

-Archbishop of New York (Leading $300M global settlement push while resisting bankruptcy and battling insurers)
+Archbishop of New York (Leading $300M settlement push while accusing Chubb of covert campaign to undermine archdiocese's legal position)

 Daniel J. Buckley